wouter

 );

 This hook allows you to access the parameters exposed through matching dynamic segments.
-Beneath, we simply wrap your components with a context provider allowing you to access this data anywhere within the Route component.
+Internally, we simply wrap your components in a context provider allowing you to access this data anywhere within the Route component.

 import { Route, useParams } from "wouter";